 The decadent, non-stop party atmosphere of the Cote d’Azur began to take its toll on Picasso’s increasingly private vision.
 Star-struck journalists were persistent in demanding his time for interviews, while a constant stream of visitors and dinner parties were de rigueur.

-During that decade, Picasso and Jacqueline moved from the villa La Galloise in Valluarius, to La Californie in Cannes, up to the Chateau of Vauvenargues near Aix-en-Provence, where he could work undisturbed.
+During that decade, Pablo and Jacqueline moved from the villa La Galloise in Valluarius, to La Californie in Cannes, up to the Chateau of Vauvenargues near Aix-en-Provence, where he could work undisturbed.
 He was quite wealthy by this point, and acquired the magnificent Chateau property in 1958.
 He moved his vast art collection to the Chateau, which they occupied between 1959 and 1962.
 Subsequently they moved to Mougins, where Picasso spent the last 12 years of his life.
-It was in Mougins he died, so the story goes, at his own dinner party.
+It was in Mougins he died, at age 91, so the story goes, at his own dinner party.
 Ever the bon vivant, his last words were “Drink to me, drink to my health, you know I can’t drink any more.”
 It is at the Chateau however, that both Picasso and Roque are buried, and the property remains in the family estate.

 Picasso’s Influence on Mosaics Today